wp-plugins/easy-facebook-likebox/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easy facebook like box WordPress plugin allows you to display fan page posts, like button, and connectons on your website using either widget or shortcode.
+Easy facebook like box WordPress plugin allows you to display fan page posts, like button, and connections on your website using either widget or shortcode.

 == Description ==